STEMI (ST Elevation Acute Myocardial Infarction): Epidemiology, Diagnosis (ECG), Criteria & Management

 Mortality in STEMI has also declined dramatically in the past decades.
 In-hospital mortality is now 5% and 1-year mortality is 7–18%.
 Roughly 70% of patients with STEMI are men.
 Women, on the other hand, have longer delay from symptom onset to first medical contact and women are also less likely to receive evidence based interventions, such as PCI and fibrinolysis.
 Women also tend to present with atypical symptoms more frequently than men.

-ECG (EKG) in STEMI (ST Elevation Myocardial Infarction)
+ECG (EKG) in acute STEMI (ST Elevation Myocardial Infarction)

 New ST segment elevations in at least two anatomically contiguous leads: